 Once the gelatin has melted, use a sterile spatula to carefully transfer the hydrogel tumor slices into the two wash buffer wells [1-TXT].
 Then, transfer them into the two medium-containing wells and wash for 1 minute in each [2].

 Talent lifting hydrogel tumor slices with a sterile spatula and placing them into the wash buffer wells.
-TXT: Wash for 1 minute in each well
+TXT: Wash for 1 minute in each well.

 Talent transferring the slices into the medium-containing wells.